-Doing church digitally – what we learned last weekend
+Doing church digitally – what we are learning

 There are churches who have been livestreaming for years, but Sunday 22 March was unprecedented, when church doors across the country were closed.
 Those who might have considered digital churches in a few years’ time had to figure out how to do it in a week.

 Church could be described as a local community practising a pattern of worship.
 How does this look different in the UK because of Covid-19?

 Some of the many things we observed and learned this Sunday (churches mentioned are from a range of denominations, networks and locations):

 - Geographical location is irrelevant online.
 On Mothering Sunday many people were able to ‘travel’ to their ‘mother’ church, perhaps the church where they were christened or baptized as an adult or got married or grew up, from their home.

 - For those delivering a service it helped to imagine those who normally would be there (some even put up names and pictures), but in reality anyone could have been watching.
 It is anonymous, and this can be disconcerting.

 - One church leader said how encouraging the praise was for the first livestream, but how dangerous that can be too: “if I cling too much to people’s praise, I’ll care too much when it turns to blame.
 I can only be faithful.
 We can’t do this for ‘likes’.”